Changelog

 Yes, when it is relevant to the current product surface and safe to show as related support context.

-Does Canonica auto-change answers after a release?
+Does AnswerLattice auto-change answers after a release?

 No. Release impact can create review work, but authoritative answers remain human-approved.